skwid138/Prime-prework-week-1/readme.md

 ### 3 | Opening our project in Atom

+**Option 1: Command Line Instructions**
+1. In the Terminal, type `atom .` to open up your current directory in Atom.

+**Option 2: From Atom Instructions**
 1. Open Atom.
-2. Select File-Open from the main menu and browse to the *prework-week-1-assignment* folder to open.
+2. Select File > Open from the main menu and browse to the *prework-week-1-assignment* folder to open.
 You'll see your folder listed in the left panel in Atom.

 ### 4 | Creating our web app